-One year after that, in 1997, Commissioner Ribelli would make public a video in which Judge Galeano was seen negotiating with Telleldín to fabricate the testimony that inculpated him.
-After that, it would come to light that the wife of Telleldín had received a payment of \$400,000 US dollars (divided in two payments) from the Counter-Intelligence Direction within the Secretary of State Intelligence (SIDE).
-This payment had been a compensation for Telleldín to change his testimony.
+One year after the indictment was issued, in 1997, Commissioner Ribelli made a public video in which Judge Galeano was seen negotiating with Telleldín to fabricate the testimony that inculpated him.
+After that, it came to light that Telleldín's wife received a payment of \$400,000 U.S. dollars (divided into two separate payments) from the Counter-Intelligence Direction within the Secretary of State Intelligence (SIDE).
+This payment served as compensation for Telleldín to change his testimony.
 This revelation splintered the main evidence holding the investigation together.
-Following this fracture, the proceedings started revealing other flaws.
+Following this fracture, the proceedings revealed other flaws.

-One of the most notorious discoveries were the practices that Judge Galeano had utilized through its investigation to conceal other evidence that would contradict the forged testimony.
-For a while, Galeano would open secret "legajos" (independent files) to archive evidence pointing towards different case theories.
-The decision to open or close these files was arbitrarily made by
+One of the most notorious discoveries were the practices that Judge Galeano utilized throughout his investigation to conceal other evidence that would contradict the forged testimony.
+For a time, Galeano had opened secret "legajos" (independent files) to archive evidence pointing towards different case theories.
+The decision to open or close these files was made arbitrarily by Judge Galeano himself.
+Using this method, Galeano was able to strategically isolate evidence from the main file and prevent the victims' access to it.